Samuel G. Hilborn: Career

 Hilborn served in the State Senate from 1875 to 1880.
 He served as member of the constitutional convention in 1879.
 He moved to San Francisco, California, in 1883.
 He was appointed by President Arthur United States district attorney for the district of California and served from 1883 to 1886.
 He moved to Oakland in 1887 and continued the practice of his profession.

 Hilborn was elected as a Republican to the Fifty-second Congress to fill the vacancy caused by the resignation of Joseph McKenna.
 He served from December 5, 1892, until April 4, 1894, when he was succeeded by Warren B. English, who contested his election.

 Hilborn was elected to the Fifty-fourth and Fifty-fifth Congresses (March 4, 1895 – March 3, 1899).

 He was an unsuccessful candidate for renomination in 1898.

 Later life and death

 He lived in retirement until his death in Washington, D.C., April 19, 1899.

-He was interred in Rock Creek Cemetery.
+He was interred in Rock Creek Cemetery and later re-interred in Sunrise Memorial Cemetery in Vallejo, California.